nwupkc/Divvy/Divvy.md

 ![](Divvy_files/figure-html/decision_trees-1.png)<!-- -->

 We did better than linear models.
-We can do even better by using decision trees as building blocks to create powerful machine learning algorithms.
+Decision tree is not known for prediction accuracy, but it serves as a building block to create more powerful machine learning algorithms.

 ### Ensemble Models

 In this section we will consider three ensembles models: Bagging, Random Forests, and Boosting.
+All these methods combine a large number of decision trees to yield prediction with high accuracy at the cost of loss in interpretation.

-We will first convert character vectors to factors so we can use randomForest.
+We will first convert character vectors to factors so we can use randomForest package.

 ```r